encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 ## Onwards and upwards

 We've reached the end of our tutorial.
-If you want to get more involved in the REST framework project, here's a few places you can start:
+If you want to get more involved in the REST framework project, here are a few places you can start:

 * Contribute on [GitHub][github] by reviewing and submitting issues, and making pull requests.
 * Join the [REST framework discussion group][group], and help build the community.